 Laser is a single wavelength light source with good coherence performance, which has a wide range of applications in scientific research and industry.
-Laser optics refers to optical components and devices used in the internal and external optical paths of lasers, such as laser focusing mirrors, reflecting mirrors, beam expanding mirrors, and laser cutting heads.
+Laser optics refers to optical components and devices used in the internal and external optical paths of lasers, such as laser focusing lenses, reflectors, beam expanders, and laser cutting heads.
 In order to enable friends to intuitively understand the concepts of laser focusing and collimation.

-Collimators are designed for point light sources, which we often see in our daily lives, such as matchstick ignition, old-fashioned flashlight bulbs, and lasers coming out of energy fibers.
-For our industrial laser industry, when we talk about collimating mirrors, we basically talk about the laser coming out of the energy transmission fiber.
+Collimators are designed for point light sources, which we often see in our daily lives, such as match flames, old-fashioned flashlight bulbs, and lasers coming out of optical fibers.
+For our industrial laser industry, when we talk about collimating lenses, we basically talk about the laser coming out of the energy transmission fiber.

 What is laser collimation, the difference between laser collimation and laser focusing lens